Speech by Nick Hawkins, Chief Crown Prosecutor for CPS Wessex, to the University of Portsmouth on 28 March 2012.

 At today's (September 23, 2009) press briefing DPP Keir Starmer QC discussed the public consultation on assisted suicide.
-This video clip allows you to watch his introduction to the media.

-In this film the Director of Public Prosecutions, Keir Starmer QC talks about his plans for taking forward the 'public prosecution service' to meet the challenges of the 21st century.
+The Director of Public Prosecutions, Keir Starmer QC talks about his plans for taking forward the 'public prosecution service' to meet the challenges of the 21st century.
 He explains the changed role of the organisation and the importance of introducing public-facing core quality standards.